 Our service typically follows a flow that first invites us to center ourselves in the presence of God through a “gathering song” provided by our Prayz Team.
 Then we move into a time of praise interweaving scripture and song.
 The music is a mixture of contemporary songs and traditional hymns.
 This part of our service also often includes a time of silent reflection, confession and personal prayer.

 Our children are invited to come forward for a special message presented specifically for them.
-After the children’s message, children 2 years through 5th grade are invited to attend a time of age-appropriate worship and learning.
-Children 2 through 4 years old participate in Very Young Children’s Worship (VYCW), which includes songs and stories and age appropriate activities located in our Toddler Room.
-Children Kindergarten through 5th grade participate in Kids’ Own Worship (KOW,) which includes Bible stories, activities, songs and prayer located in the KOW room of the Lighthouse area.
+After the children’s message, children 3 years through 5th grade are invited to attend a time of age-appropriate worship and learning.
+Children 3 through 5 years old participate in Young Children’s Worship (YCW), which includes songs and stories and age appropriate activities located in our Toddler Room.
+Children 1st through 5th grade participate in Kids’ Own Worship (KOW,) which includes Bible stories, activities, songs and prayer located in the KOW room of the Lighthouse area.
 Middle and high school youth attend worship with their families.
 Nursery and young toddler care is offered in our nursery room.

 We then move into a time of sharing information and updates about church programs and ministries.
 A reflective song ushers us into an attitude of listening, as we prepare to hear God’s word to us through a sermon by our pastor.